-The Children Act 2004, through the Stay Safe outcome of the Every Child Matters Change for Children programme, places a duty on organisations to safeguard and promote the well being of children and young people.
+The Children Act 2004 places a duty on organisations to safeguard and promote the welfare of children and young people.
 This includes the need to ensure that all adults who work with or on behalf of children and young people in these organisations are competent, confident and safe to do so.